I like sharing ideas for meaningful and unique gifts for weddings.

 How to Approach Gift Giving for Second Marriages and Older Couples

-I have only been married once, but have seen my parents marry and re-marry so am fairly familiar with the types of gifts people seem to give, and have some inside info on those which are best received!
+I have only been married once, but have seen my parents marry and re-marry, so I am fairly familiar with the types of gifts people seem to give.
+I have some inside info on those which are best received!

 There are a few questions I think are important to ask before deciding what approach you want to take with your gift giving: